-- To prevent shoe bite, always break your hiking boots right before you head out.
+- To prevent shoe bites, always break your hiking boots right before you head out.

 This is the material on the inside.
 It comes in direct contact with your foot.
 For that, a breathable and moisture lacing lining will make sense.